codingwithadi/Docker-Notes/README.md

 # How to deploy springboot application on docker?

-  1) create build (.jar) of your springboot application using this command->
+  1) create build (.jar) file of your springboot application using this command->

      - mvn clean install -DskipTests
       - this will create a package of your application. having name with .jar extension.